 learning that occurs but is not apparent until there is an incentive to demonstrate it.

-A desire to perform a behavior for its own sake.
+a desire to perform a behavior effectively for its own sake.

-a desire to perform a behavior due to promised rewards or threats of punishment.
+a desire to perform a behavior to receive promised rewards or avoid threatened punishment.

 frontal lobe neurons that fire when performing certain actions or when observing another doing so.
-The brain's mirroring of another's action may enable imitation, language learning, and empathy.
+The brain's mirroring of another's action may enable imitation and empathy.

 Psychology 10th Edition: David G. Myers (Chapter 7)